-The Horsethief property consists of 96 claims (870 hectares) located in Lincoln County, northeast of Pioche.
+The Horsethief property is located in Lincoln County, northeast of Pioche.
 The exploration target on this property is Carlin style gold mineralization.
 At Horsethief, the country rocks are limestones and siltstones assigned to the Mendah Formation and mineralization appears to be associated with a fault controlled horst block of Cambrian sediments within Tertiary (Mt Wilson) volcanics.